secretstartups/handbook/finance/sox-internal-controls/hire-to-retire/index.html.md

 **Employment Contracts**

-* One person from the recruiting team (typically the Candidate Experience Specialists) will prepare the contract.
+* One person from the talent acquisition team (typically the Candidate Experience Specialists) will prepare the contract.
 Following are the steps for preparation of employment contract:

     1. Check all aspects of the offer.
     1. Generate the contract within Greenhouse using a template based on the details found in the offer package.
     1. Contact the recruiter or new team member to gather any missing pieces of information (note: the address can be found on the background check information page).
     1. Ensure that, if the contract was created outside of Greenhouse, the contract has been reviewed and approved by the Senior Director of Legal Affairs or a People Operations Analyst.
-    1. Stage the contract in DocuSign from within Greenhouse, which emails the contract to the signing parties, with the recruiter, recruiting manager, and the hiring manager cc'd.
-One of the Recruiting Managers will sign all contracts before they go to the candidate for signatures.
-If the Recruiting Managers are out of office, the VP of Recruiting will sign.
+    1. Stage the contract in DocuSign from within Greenhouse, which emails the contract to the signing parties, with the recruiter, talent acquisition manager, and the hiring manager cc'd.
+One of the Talent Acquisition Managers will sign all contracts before they go to the candidate for signatures.
+If the Talent Acquisition Managers are out of office, the VP of Talent Acquisition will sign.
     1. Enter the new team member's details on the Google sheet GitLab Onboarding Tracker and continually update it during the offer process.
     1. When the contract is signed by all parties, the Candidate Experience Specialist verifies that the start date in Greenhouse is correct; then they will mark the candidate in Greenhouse as "Hired" and export to BambooHR (do not export to BambooHR if it is an internal hire).
     1. The Candidate Experience Specialist will upload the signed contract and the completed background check into the BambooHR profile.